Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 These are some cool tweaks that you can turn on.
 For example, you could change the old alt-tab to the new one or bring back the old one.
 You can pick and use any of the options.

 All of the configuration files are located in the `3.
 Configuration/4.
 Optional Tweaks` folder.
 In your Atlas folder on your Desktop.
-If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas) or find it in `C:/Users/default/Desktop/`.
+If you deleted this folder you can find it in `C:/Users/default/Desktop/` or download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas).

 ## :material-swap-horizontal-circle-outline: Alt-Tab

-Alt-Tab is a folder that lets you choose whether to use the new Alt-Tab menu or the old one.
+The Alt-Tab folder lets you choose whether to use the new Alt-Tab menu or the old one.
 The new one is used in Windows 10, and the old one is used in Windows 7.

 AtlasOS comes with the Legacy Alt-Tab, but you can run the ``Modern Alt-Tab.reg`` file to get the modern one.